-There is a limit of 1000 volumes in a valid range.
+There is a limit of 1000 volumes in a valid range and ranges must be numerically increasing.

 Either a volume ID or a volume range must be entered in the command, unless the /VISION qualifier is used to automatically determine volume identifiers in a jukebox.